-The Urology Clinical nurse specialists (CNS) are nurses who specialise in cancer of the bladder, kidney, prostate, testis and penis, we work as part of the multi-disciplinary team, alongside healthcare professionals.
+The upper gastrointestinal clinical nurse specialist (CNS) are nurses who specialise in upper gastrointestinal cancer, we work as part of the multi-disciplinary team, alongside healthcare professionals.
 We provide information about your diagnosis, treatment options, specialist support and information to you, your family and carers throughout your cancer treatment and follow up care.

 We provide a link and point of contact for you and your family and are your designated key worker.

 The cancer support worker (CSW) works as part of the cancer care team alongside registered practitioners to help improve care for people with cancer, helping patients to self-manage their recovery and return to leading a healthy life.
 The CSW is not a qualified clinician, but is trained and experienced in supporting people with a cancer diagnosis.